 You can click "Accept all cookies" below to accept use of all cookies on this website, or select "Manage cookies preferences" to choose which cookies we can use.
 For more information about the cookies we use, see our Cookie Notice

-The GFL programme has both 20-week full-time or 40-week part-time options, and you can move straight onto a SQE1 preparation course or LLM in Legal Practice at the end.
+After completing the GDL, you can move straight onto our SQE1 preparation course or LLM in Legal Practice at the end.
 You will also receive a 10% discount on all SQE preparation courses and LLM.

 Why study with us